Mixed-variable optimization#

 state = minimize(

-problem.objectives, # list of callables
+problem.objective, # list of callables

 design_space, # ds.DesignSpace object